wp-plugins/easyrotator-for-wordpress/readme.txt

 For information about modifying rotator alignment, see [this article](http://www.dwuser.com/support/easyrotator/kb/alignment/).

+= I'm having trouble with an "AIR Download Error" all of a sudden =

+If EasyRotator was working properly and now you're suddenly receiving installation prompts and an "AIR Download Error" message, see [this article](http://www.dwuser.com/support/easyrotator/kb/chrome-air-problem/).

 = I'm having trouble with photos shifting or appearing with borders =

 This is usually caused by overly-broad declarations in your stylesheet.
 [Open a support ticket](http://www.dwuser.com/#bottomBoxes) and include the URL of your page; we'll help you identify the code you need to add.